wemiibidun/first_webpage/README.md

 ## Hi & Welcome! 👋

-This is a tindog project which I created with HTML and styled with CSS
+This is a sample web developer portfolio website

 ## Table of contents
 * [Project Aim](#project-aim)